ProtoSchool/munich/README.md

 </p>

 - **Imagine**, get an idea of what you want to do, and bring your ideas into the community.
-If it's the idea for a programm or an app, a topic you want to learn and understand, or something totally different.
+If it's the idea for a program or an app, a topic you want to learn and understand, or something totally different.

 - **Create** prototypes, tutorials, or white papers.

 - **Play**, alone or in groups, online or offline.
-Attend to workshops or organize one yourself.
-Take part at hackertons or other challenges.
+Attend workshops or organize one yourself.
+Take part at hackathons or other challenges.

 - **Share** what you achieved, give talks about it or write down your experience.